tomascordero/safety-exit/readme.txt

 == Changelog ==
 1.5.0:
 	- New: Added the ability to hide the button on mobile.
-1.4.4:
+1.4.5:
+	- Maintenance: Ensured plugin worked with latest version of Wordpress 1.4.4:
 	- Fixed: Merged PR#1 to add support for bedrock hosted Wordpress sites.
 1.4.3: